Skip Ribbon Commands

 A key priority was balancing the need for flexibility with the need for clarity and comparability.

-The CERT report pilot is now complete.
+The report pilot is now complete.

-The CERT report 2022 operated as a pilot to test and refine the guidelines, administration, and reporting arrangements.
+The CERT Report 2022 operated as a pilot to test and refine the guidelines, administration and reporting arrangements.
 The guidelines will continue to evolve beyond the pilot.

-23 companies participated in the pilot, presenting:
+Twenty-three companies participated in the pilot, presenting:

 • progress on their emission reduction commitments